lab-101010/.github/profile/README.md

-# Lab-42: Open-Techlab for Makers 🛠️
+# Lab-42: Open-Techlab for Makers 🤖🛠️

-Welcome to **Lab-42**, an open-source innovation hub where makers, developers, and visionaries bring their ideas to life.
+Welcome to **Lab-42**, an open-source innovation hub where makers, developers, and visionaries bring their ideas to life through cutting-edge projects in **computer science** and **computer vision**.

 ## 🚀 Our Mission